electronick1/stairs_doc/source/index.html.md

 # Welcome

-Stairs - It's a simple tool that allows you to juggle data.
+Stairs is a simple tool that allows you to juggle data.

 You can build data pipelines and perform parallel/async/distributed calculations for most of your data related tasks.

-Stairs is available in Python3, but you can process data in any language.
-And even use any Streaming/Queue services you want.
+Stairs is available in Python3, but you can process data in any language and even use any streaming/queue services you want.

-It's easy to start, test all your ideas/hypotheses in a rocket fast way and it will be ready for production at any moment of time without special magic.
+It's easy to get started and test all your hypotheses in no time.
+It will be ready for production at any moment.

-Get started with Installation and then get an overview with "Get started".

 # Installation